YSZhuoyang/go-dispatcher/README.md

         disp.Dispatch(&myJob{...})

-5. Wait until all jobs are done and return workers back to the global worker pool.
+4. Wait until all jobs are done and return workers back to the global worker pool.

-        disp.Finalize()

-6. Optional: wait until all job dispatchers are finalized and destroy the global worker pool.

-        dispatcher.DestroyWorkerPoolGlobal()
+        disp.Await()